iihiro/FHE-Table-Search/README.md

 ## ComputationServer demo app
 * Behavior
     * ComputationServer receives a query from User, then begin the computation and returns the queryID.
-(Fig: (4))
-    * ComputationServer sends a public key request to Decryptor, then receives the public key.
 (Fig: (5))
+    * ComputationServer sends a key request to Decryptor, then receives the public / galois / relin keys.
+(Fig: (6))
     * ComputationServer gets intermediate results from LUTin.
-(Fig: (6))
+(Fig: (7))
     * ComputationServer sends intermediate results to Decryptor, then receives PIR queries.
-(Fig: (7))
+(Fig: (8))
     * ComputationServer re-constructs queries from PIR queries and gets the results from LUTout.
-(Fig: (9))
+(Fig: (10))
     * ComputationServer receives a result request from User, then returns encryped results.
-(Fig: (10))
+(Fig: (11))
 * Usage
     ```sh
     Usage: ./cs [-p port] [-f LUT_filepath] [-m max_queries]